cvzi/Bandcamp-script-deluxe-edition/README.md

 If you already have a userscript extension installed, you can click **[here](https://openuserjs.org/install/cuzi/Bandcamp_script_(Deluxe_Edition).user.js) to install** this script.

+Since **Firefox 71** you may need to [change a setting in about:config](https://support.mozilla.org/en-US/kb/about-config-editor-firefox) to enable all features:
+The `dom.media.mediasession.enabled` preference needs to be set to true.

 Features:
  *   player on discography pages (similar to the player on tag pages)
  *   manage your 'played/listened' albums by clicking on a '✔ Mark as played' link